Indy Eleven: LIPAFC

+Victory & Liberty Derby

+Named for the statues of Victory atop the Soldiers' and Sailors' Monument (Indianapolis) and of Lady Liberty atop the Allen County Courthouse (Indiana) dome in Fort Wayne, Indiana, the Eleven's inaugural match against Fort Wayne FC took place at Ruoff Mortgage Stadium on May 16, 2026, in the group stage of the USL Cup.
+Regular time finished 2–2 with Indy Eleven winning 3–1 in the ensuing penalty shootout.

 Stadium

 Indy Eleven have played their home matches at IU Michael A. Carroll Track & Soccer Stadium, in downtown Indianapolis throughout their existence except for 2018 through 2020, when they played at the nearby Lucas Oil Stadium.

 In early 2014, Indy Eleven sought to build a new $87 million stadium with a capacity of 18,500 seats, but were not able to build the political support to finance their plan.
 On January 13, 2015, House Bill 1273 was submitted to the Indiana General Assembly, proposing to pay for the stadium by expanding ticket taxes through 2045 instead of ending in 2023 at a projected $5 million per year, but the bill failed to pass.

 In 2018, the club announced that they would play their home matches at Lucas Oil Stadium, home of the Indianapolis Colts.
 IU Carroll Stadium continued to be used as a secondary venue for if the home matches needed to be moved due to scheduling conflicts at Lucas Oil Stadium.

 In 2019, the club announced a plan to build Eleven Park, a new $550 million mixed-use development, with a new stadium with a capacity of 20,000 as the centerpiece.
 This site is planned to include 600 apartments, 150000 sqft of office space, 100000 sqft of retail space, and a 200-room hotel.
 Ersal Ozdemir stated that is "the opportunity to create a vibrant community that will attract individuals and families from near and far to live, work and play".
 The club is proposing to fund $400 million for the project, with the remaining $150 million being financed through a public-private partnership.
 In February 2019, the Indy Eleven ownership asked lawmakers to fund $150 million of a soccer-specific stadium in the city.